Proton pairing in neutron stars from chiral effective field theory: Results

-where $n_p$ is the proton number density and $n_n$ is the neutron number density.
-The electron density is set by charge neutrality, and beta equilibrium is then found by enforcing $\mu_n = \mu_p + \mu_e$.
 As observed in Ref.\ \cite{sammarruca15} the energy per particle from the two N2LO chiral potentials is systematically larger than that from the three N3LO potentials, and this difference grows as the density increases.
-The equations of state from the N2LO potentials are stiffer than those from the N3LO potentials, which we anticipate will correlate with a smaller pairing gap at N2LO.
+We anticipate a corresponding increase in the $^1S_0$ proton pairing gap uncertainty band for densities $n \gtrsim n_0$.
 Beyond $n = 2 n_0$ a description of the nuclear equation of state based on chiral effective field theory is likely unreliable for the low-momentum perturbative potentials considered in the present work.
-We anticipate a corresponding increase in the $^1S_0$ proton pairing gap uncertainty band beyond $n \gtrsim n_0$.
+All results shown below are therefore restricted to the regime $n\le 2n_0$.

 At low densities the results for the nuclear equation of state shown in Fig.\ \ref{fig:eos} are in better agreement for the different potentials.
 However, below $n \lesssim 0.5n_0$ protons in the neutron star inner crust are confined in nuclei and therefore do not form a macroscopic superconductor.
 Recently it was shown \cite{Lim:2017luh} that the crust-core transition density $n_t$ at which unbound protons appear lies in a limited range of $n_t \simeq 0.082-0.089$\,fm$^{-3}$ for the three N3LO chiral potentials considered in the present work.
 The transition density was identified employing two different methods: (i) comparing the ground state energies of the homogeneous and inhomogeneous phase as a function of density in the Thomas-Fermi approximation and (ii) the thermodynamic instability method \cite{baym71} where the density of homogeneous matter is lowered until an instability to cluster formation appears.
 Given the tight range of crust-core transition densities found in Ref.\ \cite{Lim:2017luh}, we consistently take $n_t \ge 0.5n_0$ as the region above which proton pairing may occur.